radoslavdimitrov-png/reg-product-factory/compliance-context/comp-context-cy.md

 CY is the broadest product entity in the group.
 The following is the high-level picture for compliance scoping.
-For the authoritative live matrix, the user should confirm against the current product catalogue, since availability changes.
+For the authoritative live matrix, confirm against the current product catalogue, since availability changes.

 **Allowed in CY:**
 - Invest: stocks and ETFs, including fractional
 - CFDs across the full range: shares, ETFs, indices, commodities, FX, and crypto
 - Crypto spot.
 CY is the only T212 entity offering real crypto spot trading.
+MiCA applies to this offering.
 - Crypto on the Invest account (multi-currency wallet).
 CY only.
 - Crypto ETNs
 - Complex and leveraged and inverse ETPs
 - Pies and AutoInvest, and Model Portfolios
 - Share lending (opt-in only)
 - Extended hours and 24/5 trading
-- Multi-currency account
+- Multi-currency account (ancillary)
-- Interest on cash via qualifying money market funds
+- Interest on cash via qualifying money market funds.
+Not a deposit product.
 - Spending Pot, and Spare Change and Cashback (Spare Change and Cashback is CY only)
-- T212 Card
+- T212 Card.
+CY acts as agent and distributor of the card.
+The card is issued by Paynetics, the BG-regulated EMI entity.
+CY is not the issuer.
 - Portfolio transfers
 - CFD futures rollover

 **Not available in CY:**
 - ISA and SIPP.
 These are UK tax wrappers and do not exist in CY.
+- Discretionary portfolio management.
+- Investment or financial advice.

 ---